frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 It was down a long corridor and there were a number of doors that looked the same, and he discovered that one of the doors led into a chapel.

-He gave instructions to keep that door tightly closed, because if the Holy Father learns that\'s the chapel he will go in there, he\'ll spend a lot of time, and all the schedule will be shot.
+He gave instructions to keep that door tightly closed, because if the Holy Father learns that's the chapel he will go in there, he'll spend a lot of time, and all the schedule will be shot.

 They did as they were told.
 They kept the door tightly closed.